-Of course, most believe the most desired outcome from conception is a healthy baby, no matter which gender.
-Gender selection should not rule your attempts at conception – some methods can even decrease the chance of conception due to timing methods.
+Of course, the most desirable outcome from conception is a healthy baby, no matter which gender.
+Gender selection should not rule your attempts at conception.
+Some gender selection methods can actually decrease the chance of conception due to timing methods.

 The Shettles Method

 Since the 1960s, Dr. Shettles has recommended gender selection methods which he claims is upheld by scientific evidence.
-The Shettles Method has the advantages of bearing no cost and requiring no medical treatments to conceive.
+The Shettles method has two distinct advantages: the methods cost nothing and you do not require and medical treatments to conceive.

-The most important factor according to the Shettles Method is the timing of intercourse.
+The most important gender swaying factor according to the Shettles method is the timing of intercourse.

-Shettles tells us that an acidic environment favours girls, killing the weaker male sperm first.
-This leaves a greater number of X sperm to reach the egg.
+The Shettles method says an acidic environment is more favourable for the conception of a girl.
+It’s apparently not as welcoming for male sperm, and the acidic environment kills the weaker male sperm first.
+This leaves a greater number of female sperm to reach the egg.

 The ideal time to have sex for a boy is when the vaginal environment becomes alkaline, which is on the day you ovulate.

-For a girl, Shettles recommends daily intercourse from the end of your period until 2-4 days prior to ovulation, then no intercourse 2-3 days after ovulation, when you should use condoms.
+For a girl, Shettles recommends daily intercourse from the end of your period until 2-4 days prior to ovulation, then no intercourse until 2-3 days after ovulation.

-Sexual position is said to help your chances of gender selection due to both depth of penetration and also due to pH levels.
+Sexual position is said to help your chances of gender selection due to both depth of penetration and pH levels.
 The closer to the opening of the vagina, the more acidic the woman’s reproductive tract is.

 For a girl, Shettles recommends women avoid orgasm.

-Shettles claims that his methods for a boy have a success rate of 80-85% and the methods for a girl a little less at 75-80%.
+Doctor Shettles claims that his methods for a boy have a success rate of 80-85% and the methods for a girl are a little less at 75-80%.

-Check out the book, How to Choose the Sex of Your Baby: The Method Best Supported by Scientific Evidence by Dr. Shettles.
+If you want to go more in depth with gender swaying, grab a copy of How to Choose the Sex of Your Baby by Dr. Shettles.
 Another book written on conceiving for specific genders is Choose the Sex of Your Baby – The Natural Way.

 If you are experiencing feelings of gender disappointment, BellyBelly has published an article on this topic here.